alidev372001/BrainSwarm-NEST-Spring-2025/README.md

 ## 📜 Task Allocation
 - ✅ Tasks will be assigned via GitHub Issues.
 - 🏷 Each intern should create a branch with their GitHub username before working on a task.
-- 📂 Submit completed work under the `submissions/` directory.
+- 📂 Submit completed work under the relevant team's `submissions/` directory.

 ---